johannst/notes/src/linux/input.md

 These device files are created by the [evdev] driver.

-- `/dev/input/eventX` represents the generic input event interface a *SINGLE* input deivece.
+- `/dev/input/eventX` represents the generic input event interface a *SINGLE* input device.

 Input events are encoded as given by the `input_event` struct below.
 Reading from the `eventX` device file will always yield whole number of input events.